 How to best spend your budget

-when commissioning a site or logo
+when getting a logo or website

 So what to do when your budget is smaller than your needs?

 A website is a powerful tool to grow your business.
 While today you will find a myriad of options to build your site, like DIY templates, it’s better that you enlist the help of a professional that takes the time to sit with you to talk about what would you like to see happening, what is important to your customers, what are the results that matter.
 In that fashion your site will look great and serve your company goals.

 This one is valid even when you have a large budget, actually.
 If you already have a site and want a new one take the time to assess what is what you have so far, what results has it delivered as compared to what results you expect/need.
 In that fashion you will identify what is working and what not, and avoid making unnecessary changes.
 It can be that your site is ok, but the home needs some tweaking, the texts need some optimization or reduction, or elements need to be reorganized.

 If you are shopping for your first site make sure your message and what you can do for your clients is clear and put your time and energy into crafting that message, instead of writing endless pages for the website.
 Having a site that looks great is a big helper, but if your visitors land on your page and do not see what they are looking for (like the confirmation they are in the right place) they will leave your gorgeous-looking site to continue their search elsewhere.
 Making text and design complement each other will take you to great lengths.
 Bear this in mind and if possible hire qualified professionals to help you with your website, and do much more than adding pictures and text to a template.
 A simple site that tells people about your company and your products will be more than enough when you are starting, but all elements should have a reason to be there and a function.

 3) Speak to your audience